 Temporary liquor bans

-The application stated that in previous years, members of the public were subjected to incidents of disorder from intoxicated people in areas around the festivals.
+Police applied to council seeking the extension, stating that in previous years, members of the public were subjected to incidents of disorder from intoxicated people in areas around the festivals.

 The temporary alcohol ban area for Rhythm and Vines (R&V) is extended to include the Grays Bush Scenic Reserve and car park, Grays Bush lookout, Waimata Valley Rd, Back Ormond Rd from Hansen to Matawai Rd, Waihirere Domain Rd, Snowsill Rd, Glenelg Rd, Kawatiri Rd and all roads joining Matawai Rd to Back Ormond Rd.